jdillard/sphinx-sitemap/README.rst

 Contributing
 ------------

 Pull Requests welcome!
-See `CONTRIBUTING`_ for instructions on how best to contribute.
+See `Contributing`_ for instructions on how best to contribute.

 License
 -------